IT’S that time of the year again when basketball action briefly gives way to the highly-awaited UAAP Cheerdance Competition.

 University of Santo Tomas and University of the Philippines are the winningest teams with eight titles each in the 21-year history of the cheerdance competition, but NU has established itself as the team to beat this year.

-Let's take a look at the competition in this third installment of an eight-part series:
+Let's take a look at the competition in this eight-part series:

 They made it to third place last year after three seasons out of the podium places and Salinggawi Dance Troupe is expected to challenge for the top spot.

 Eight-time champion but without a win since 2006, UST is under pressure to deliver now and rise to the top past National University and University of the Philippines, who have gone 1-2 for the past two years.

 Team captain Gladys Cruz told Spin.ph that the group was simply glad to return to the podium last season after a team worst seventh in 2013.

 Now they are setting their sights on the top spot.

 “We make sure po talaga that everyday we try a new stunt or skill, we hit it and make it consistent everytime.
 So you can expect po a new and improved Salinggawi Dance Troupe and a much cleaner routine,” said Cruz.